"Our in-office assistant resigned recently, and we desperately need support.”

 Why It is Hard to Find Executive Assistants

-It is not hard to figure out why executive admins are hard to find.
+It is not difficult to understand why executive administrators are hard to find.

 More than two million administrative assistants have retired or left the field since 2000, and few are entering it.
-The labor department expects the job market for the role to decline by seven percent per year.
+The labor department expects the job market for this role to decline by seven percent annually.

 Meanwhile, the United States economy creates more than 240,000 executive-level jobs every year.

-Growing demand and shrinking supply explain why it is tough to find executive assistants.
+The growing demand and shrinking supply explain why it is challenging to find executive assistants.

 And if you find one, there is this: less than half of executive assistants stay on the job beyond a year, Zippia found.